-3. 2014 saw the celebration of the 215th anniversary of the founding of the Liepaja Jewish Community, 25 years since its revival and the 10th anniversary of the founding of the Liepaja Jewish Heritage Foundation.
+3. In 2014 we marked the 215th anniversary of the founding of the Liepaja Jewish Community, 25 years since its revival and the 10th anniversary of the founding of the Liepaja Jewish Heritage Foundation.

 4. The Jewish Survivors of Liepaja, their children and grandchildren as well as members of the Liepaja Jewish Community are aware that the post-World War II revival of Jewish life would not have been possible without the heroic intervention of these courageous Gentiles who risked their own lives and those of their relatives to save Jewish citizens from certain death.
 Their courage also helped to save, not just lives but the Jewish way of life and traditions.

 5. In keeping with the Yad Vashem tradition, the Liepāja Jewish Heritage Foundation and the Liepāja Jewish Community took the decision to create the Alley dedicated to 26 Righteous among the Nations in Šķēde.
 The Alley was dedicated during the World Reunion of Liepāja (Libau) Jewry on 9 July 2014 in the presence of the Israeli Ambassador to Latvia, other representatives of the Diplomatic corps, officials of the Liepāja City Council and members of the Liepāja public.